23.10.09

 "I've become hard and frantic and cruel."

-I am consigned, as my mother tells me, annoyed, to forever transcribe the mendacious events of a life through the world wide web.
+As my mother tells me, annoyed, I am consigned to forever transcribe the mendacious events of a life through the world wide web.
 I am afraid the web is nothing more than a pseudo-clandestine joyride for the false pleasures of an ego (with the perilous feeling Big Brother is watching).
 I finally figured out posting shit on the Internet: simply write shit with as many popular tags as possible: Miley Cyrus; Where the Wild Things Are; Tim Burton; sex; fleshlights.
 That should summon a crowd.
 By the way: I despise fishbowls.

 This is a version of me: selves divided like equal slices of crumble cake.
 I am teacher: "a version of me."
 I am friend: "a version of me" In each I am never myself: friend, confidante, fucker.
 I am a version without status to a true self: I shed off that Romantic notion as a Hindi sheds bad karma.
 Tender lips?
 A version.
 An alternative.
 A choice.
 Another display.